jdunkerley/jdunkerley/AWSSummit.md

 ![GetIT](assets/awssummit/getit.jpg)

 The Keynote also highlighted two of AWS programs.
 The first, [AWS re:start](https://aws-restart.com/) gives training and placements to young people and military veterans who possibly havent had any experience of software engineering and gets them up to speed on technoliges and places them with companies.
-The second p
+The second program was [AWS GetIt](https://aws.amazon.com/campaigns/aws-get-it/) which is a new initiative encouraging more girls to consider careers in technology.

-## High Performance Computing (Frank Munz - @frankmunz)
+## High Performance Computing (given by [Frank Munz](https://twitter.com/frankmunz)) - [Slides](https://speakerdeck.com/fmunz/high-performance-computing-on-aws-2019-with-astrazeneca)

 - Used to be a saying that the best way to do HPC was to go surfing for 18 months
 - Cloud stops the massive CapEx up front costs